I like a thing that’s a miniature version of the original thing:

 * Toasted Sesame Seed Oil (always get the sesame oil that’s toasted)

 * Olive Oil

 * A Mixer or Potato Masher

 I like to roast my veggies first while I prep everything else.
 We have the Breville Mini (there’s that word again) Convection Oven and an Air Fryer.
-This cook time is with the mini convection oven.
+This cook time is with the oven.
 On a baking sheet (or in this case, a roasting pan), place your veggies and then drizzle them with the sesame oil.
-My veggies were both frozen and it didn’t matter; they will still roast beautifully.
-Put them in the oven on 400 degrees and cook them for 40 minutes (if they were just broccoli, 30 mins – not frozen – would have been fine.
-Regardless if frozen or not, cauliflower seems to need the 40 mins always so, because they’re part of this I cooked the whole pan on 400 for 40 mins).
+No need to stir it in or cover completely.
+My veggies were frozen and it didn’t matter; they will still roast beautifully.
+Put them in the oven on 400 degrees and cook them for 40 minutes.

 When they are done, pull them out and immediately season with salt and pepper.
 The seasonings stick better when the veggies are still hot.
 Go ahead and sneak a taste… you’ll see what I mean about the toasted sesame seed oil…